RyanJarv/ryanjarv.github.io/_posts/2020-11-15-thoughts-on-kubernetes.md

 It's insanely complex.

-Please forward complaints and comments about this statement to: me+change-my-mind@ryanjarv.sh
+Please forward complaints about this statement to: me+change-my-mind@ryanjarv.sh